 The new feature is disabled by default, but can be activated from the main menu by going to Options > Preferences > File I/O, just like shown in the screenshot below:

 Part 2.
-How Can You Import MKV File into VEGAS Pro?
+How to Import MKV into Vegas Pro without Error

 If your MKV file can play fine but can't be imported to VEGAS Pro, then file import failure should be due to incompatible file format or codec missing instead of file corruption.